 There are three guarantees in life: death, taxes, and Hollywood reboots.
 No film is too sacred or too precious, because once a high-powered exec gets a sniff of a franchise opportunity, you’ll have a film enter production quicker than Noah Centineo’s agent can get him an audition.
-Surprisingly, though, not one single studio has attempted to make American Ninja.
+Surprisingly, though, not one single studio has attempted to reboot American Ninja.

 Released by Cannon Films in 1985, this martial arts cult classic was directed by Sam Firstenberg and featured Michael Dudikoff as Joe Armstrong.
 It was pure ’80s action with a plot so thin that you’d need seconds for a Greek salad.
 In a nutshell, Joe is an amnesiac who somehow possesses incredible ninjutsu skills and beats the snot out of his fellow soldiers in the U.S. Army.
 Of course, it’s revealed that Joe was adopted by a martial arts master who taught him all he knows.